Exploring the open banking industry in the United States

-Let’s take Uber we all know well as an example.
+Let’s take Uber, which we all know well, as an example.
 Uber’s model is called a two-sided platform that matches drivers and customers seeking transportation services.
 As the number of drivers on the Uber platform increases, the better service customers can get because pickup times are reduced, and prices are more competitive.

 This attracts even more customers on the platform, which in turn, attracts more drivers.
 This “virtuous cycle” driven by positive network effects is a fundamental characteristic of platform strategy and increases the advantage of the entire ecosystem.